Pakistan 3: “82 patients, 82 stories.”

 Assalam-a-laikum!
 I am home after a 24-hour flight and nine-day trip to Pakistan–the “Pure Land”–a place I can easily call a second home.
 This is my fourth visit, but the one with the most amazing results for hemophilia care.
 The years of hard work we have all expended are bearing their fruit for the patients who suffer with hemophilia.
 It was as if a miracle occurred: the government of Pakistan in the Sindh province will for the first time in history purchase factor for the patients!
 And, incredibly, will fund the first hemophilia treatment center in Karachi!

-I will explain more in a bit.
-First, I had difficulty even finding the time to blog; Julia Long and I were kept on a rigid and packed schedule, to make the most of our visit.
+I had difficulty even finding the time to blog; Julia Long and I were kept on a rigid and packed schedule, to make the most of our visit.
 In our second day in Lahore (see the two previous posts to learn about the first half of our trip), we visited the Hemophilia Patients Welfare Society (HPWS) Lahore office, and visited with Dr. Shahla Sohail, a pediatrician and woman with VWD who helped establish the chapter.
 The chapter is well run and busy, attending to over 300 patients.
-It was a pleasure to see so many young men with hemophilia involved in running the chapter, including Fareed Malik, the young but able president, and Farooq Ahmed, a young man who is employed by the society, and who I met eight years ago!
+It was a pleasure to see so many young men with hemophilia involved in running the chapter, including Masood Fareed Malik, the young but able president, and Farooq Ahmed, a young man who is employed by the society, and who I met eight years ago!
 It was fabulous to see this young man who was a dependent patient previously, now an employee, earning his own way and helping his fellow brothers with hemophilia.

 Dr. Shahla had us meet some beneficiaries of Save One Life, who came to the headquarters.
 We also toured the clinic, and met with Bilal Ahmed, a 12-year-old boy, severely anemic and malnourished, who arrived to receive factor (see photo).
 He had been brought by his father in a journey that took six hours to get to the clinic.
 The child was shy with us and when asked if he knew who we were, replied, “They are fairies.”
 He had never quite seen the likes of us!
 We pledged to include him in the Save One Life child sponsorship program, and the Lahore chapter of course will continue to provide care for him.

 We also drove quite a ways in the heat, dust and traffic to a village where another beneficiary, Adil, and his brother Zubair live.
-They are sponsored in the US by Patrick Schmidt, CEO of FFF Enterprises, who also sits on the board of Save One Life.
+They are sponsored in the US by Patrick M. Schmidt, CEO of FFF Enterprises, who also sits on the board of Save One Life.
 We were given an incredible welcome by these very poor people, including a lovely shower of pink flower petals, and many hugs and smiles.
 Their joy at having foreign visitors to their humble home warmed our hearts.
 We learned that Adil was doing quite well but often missed school due to bleeds.
 Save One Life sponsorship money pays for a tutor to come to his home so he does not fall behind in school.
 We pledged to buy him a computer, which was his only wish.
 Everything in Pakistan revolves around family life and education, and computers are relatively cheap.
 It’s a great investment for a young man!

 Then off to the airport for a two-hour flight to Karachi, a bustling port city that used to be the capital of Pakistan.
 Hot and humid, bursting with development and choked with traffic, Karachi is an amazing city that captivates.
 We had a reunion at the airport with members of the HPWS Karachi Chapter, and retired to the hotel for an overnight rest.
 The next two days would be packed for Julia and me.